FREQUENTLY ASKED QUESTIONS

 A. Most people don't have a budget for coaching, at least not to begin with.
 Once you experience the transformational impact a great coach can have on your life, you will see it as an investment in yourself rather than a cost or a luxury.

 I suggest you begin by thinking about what you're hoping to achieve in terms of the tangible and intangible outcomes.
-Perhaps this is a pay rise, a promotion or a new job.
+Perhaps this is a pay raise, a promotion, or a new job.
 Or it could simply be feeling happier and more fulfilled.
 What value would you put on these outcomes?
 How much would you be willing to invest to achieve this value in your life?